Kasekopf/loopstar/README.md

 - Seal Clubber is the most tested class.
 - Choose astral pilsners from The Deli Lama.
 - Workshed will be set to `model train set` by default at the start of the run, but this can be changed with the `workshed` argument.
 A `TakerSpace letter of Marque` is also a good option; in that case, see the `swapworkshed` arg as well.
+- Consider the `stomach`, `liver`, and `spleen` arguments.
+The default values are designed for maximally green players.
+If you are missing items, you will probably to increase these.
+If you run out of adventures during the run, you can increases these arguments and rerun.

 #### Requirements for Shrunken Adventurer